This savory, spice rubbed pork roast with its rich basting sauce makes a wonderfully satisfying dinner.

 Pro tips and recipe notes

 This savory, spice rubbed pork roast with its rich basting sauce makes an amazing autumn dinner.
-Don’t wait, friends; make it this week.
+Don’t wait, make it this week.
 Enjoy!

 Love a good roast?
 Try these recipes